 Natural Man was the pseudonym of the otherwise unknown author of A Sermon on Natural Religion (Boston, 1771).
-He was a natural religion deist and some scholars consider his short work as the first deist writing in America.
 (The short work is available only through Eighteenth Century Collections Online.)

 Thomas Paine (1737-1809) was born in England to Quaker parents.
 He moved to America and was instrumental in helping the Americans win the Revolutionary War.
 He was imprisoned in the French Revolution before finally dying in America.
-He was a natural religion deist who despised Christianity.
+He despised Christianity.
 A good introduction to his ideas is the conclusion to part 2 of The Age of Reason.

 Elihu Hubbard Smith (1771-1798) was a doctor and playwright who died young.
 He was a natural religion deist.
 He converted to deism because of what he saw as the immorality of the Bible.
 A good introduction to his ideas is the Nov.
 22, 1796 letter to Theodore Dwight, where he describes his mental odyssey from Christianity to deism.
 (This is pages 258-264 of Elihu Hubbard Smith, The Diary of Elihu Hubbard Smith (1771-1798), ed.
 James E. Cronin (Philadelphia: American Philosophical Society).